ikepaul/gabo-frontend/README.md

 - Players should be able to choose the setup/layout of their cards.
 - Current score for players, some kind of scoresheet to keep track of total score between games.
 - Player order should be reflected in their position around the "table".
-- Players should have names shown instead of socket id.
 - Support for keyboard as input instead of mouse.
 - SAYING GABO, a.k.a. ending a game.
 - Selected card theme doesnt persist when you reload site.